samartzidis/WinAppleKey/README.md

 # WinAppleKey

-Apple Keyboard Driver (models A1314 and A1644 exclusively) for Windows 10.
+Apple Magic Keyboard Driver (model A1644) for Windows 10.

-WinAppleKey enables the use of the **Apple Wireless Keyboard (A1314)** and the **Apple Magic Keyboard (A1644)** under a native 64-bit **Windows 10** installation.
-No other drivers (such as Apple's Bootcamp) are needed.
+No other drivers (such as Apple's Bootcamp) are needed or should be instaled.

-Specifically:
+Supported Feafures:
-- Swaps the Fn-Ctrl keys to align with standard Windows keyboard layouts (not supported by Apple's Bootcamp driver).
+- Swaps the Fn-Ctrl keys to align with standard Windows keyboard layouts (fearture not supported by Apple's Bootcamp driver).
 - Maps the missing Windows keys such as the Del, Insert, Print Screen, Pause/Break, etc.

+Missing Fearures:
+- Multimedia keys.

-Note that it is only tested and supported on Windows 10 (64-bit).
+Note that WinAppleKey is only tested and supported on Windows 10 (64-bit).

 ### Technical Details

 WinAppleKey is implemented as a HIDCLASS LowerFilter WDM kernel mode driver.

 ![keyboard-driver-stack](keyboard-driver-stack.png)